lemrey/sdk-nrf/doc/nrf/known_issues_lcs.rst

 * This release of |NCS| is only meant to be used for sampling the features of the nRF54H20 and nRF54L15 SoCs.
   No other features have been tested for this release.
-* If you cancel a ``west flash`` command before it finishes running, for example by pressing Ctrl+C, the device might require a power cycle before it can be flashed again.
+* If you cancel a ``west flash`` command before it finishes running, for example by pressing ``Ctrl+C``, the device might require a power cycle before it can be flashed again.
+* TIMER, SPIM, and UARTE in MCU PD are not functional when the MCU is running at 128 MHz on the nRF54L15 PDK.
 * nRF54H20 USB device controller driver limitations:

   * An automatic fallback to full speed is not supported when the controller is connected to the FS bus (current stack limitation).